qatrackplus/qatrackplus/docs/install/config.rst

     AD_SEARCH_DN = ""  # eg "dc=ottawahospital,dc=on,dc=ca"
     AD_NT4_DOMAIN = ""  # Network domain that AD server is part of

-    # If AD_MEMBERSHIP_REQ is not empty, when a user logs in the AD groups
-    # they belong to will be compared with AD_MEMBERSHIP_REQ and if the
-    # user does not belong to at least one of those AD groups, they will
-    # not be allowed to log in
-    AD_MEMBERSHIP_REQ = []  # eg ["Your Hospital - Physics"]

-    # AD_GROUP_MAP is a map from AD Group names to QATrack+ group names in form
-    # of {'AD group name': 'QATrack+ Group Name',}
-    # e.g. {'Your Hospital - Physics': "Physics"}.
-    # When a user logs in to QATrack+, their AD groups will be
-    # checked and they will automatically be added to the
-    # corresponding QATrack+ group based on this map.
-    AD_GROUP_MAP = {}

     AD_CERT_FILE = '/path/to/your/cert.txt'